Siege of Aleppo (1124): Background

 In 1122, Joscelin I of Edessa was captured by Belek Ghazi.
 The next year, he was joined in captivity by Baldwin II, who was later imprisoned in the Citadel of Aleppo.

 Baldwin II who was held captive by Timurtash, son of Ilghazi, was released 29 August 1124, based on an agreement to pay 80,000 dinars and to cede Atarib, Zardana, Azaz and other Antiochene fortresses to Timurtash.

 Siege

 Baldwin II decided to attack Aleppo to free the hostages, including Baldwin's youngest daughter Ioveta, who were handed over to Timurtash to secure the release payment.

-Therefore, he made an alliance with Joscelin I of Edessa, a Bedouin leader, Dubais ibn Sadaqa from Banu Mazyad and two Seljuq princes, Sultan Shah and Toghrul Arslan.
+Therefore, he made an alliance with Joscelin I of Edessa, a Bedouin leader, Dubays ibn Sadaqa from Banu Mazyad and two Seljuq princes, Sultan Shah and Toghrul Arslan.

 He laid siege to the town on 6 October 1124.
 In the meantime, the qadi of Aleppo, Ibn al-Khashshab, approached Aqsunqur al-Bursuqi, atabeg of Mosul, seeking his assistance.
-Upon hearing of al-Bursuqi's arrival, Dubais ibn Sadaqa withdrew from Aleppo, which forced Baldwin to lift the siege on 25 January 1125.
+Upon hearing of al-Bursuqi's arrival, Dubays ibn Sadaqa withdrew from Aleppo, which forced Baldwin to lift the siege on 25 January 1125.